SafariDesk Features

 A compact view of the shared inbox, workflow, automation, and reporting controls available on the platform.

-• SLA plans and breach monitoring
+• Automated SLA enforcement and escalation

 Feature FAQs